 By Paul Samael The typical male mid-life crisis seems to involve things like buying a sports car and generally behaving embarrassingly for your age.
 It’s often prompted, so I’m told, by a fear that time might be starting to run out to do all the things you want to do with your life.
 Somehow, the … Continue reading My Self-Publishing Mid-Life Crisis

-by Deborah Jay How should you decide whether to seek a traditional publishing contract or self-publish your book?
-Only you can answer this question, but knowing what each involves is essential before you take the plunge either way.
-I began writing back in the days when the only alternative to a traditional publishing contract was … Continue reading Traditional publishing or self-publishing?
+by Deborah Jay – DESPRITE MEASURES, about a Scottish Water Sprite, is the opening novel of the CALEDONIAN SPRITE SERIES How should you decide whether to seek a traditional publishing contract or self-publish your book?
+Only you can answer this question, but knowing what each involves is essential before you take the plunge either way. … Continue reading Traditional publishing or self-publishing?

 Natasha D. Lane If someone were to say writing is not for the feign of heart, I think writers everywhere would applaud in agreement.
 Now, if this same someone were to say writing is not for those with empty wallets, we’d applaud, then check our bank accounts.
 We indie authors would probably check twice for … Continue reading Five Ways to Save Money As An Indie Author